 German Butterball Potato

 For full sun.
 Irish Potato prefers a cool climate and fertile, well-drained, loose soil with a slightly acidic pH (5.5 to 6.0).
-Sweet Potato prefers a warm climate and well-drained fertile soil.
-To ensure good tuber production, Irish Potatoes should be hilled when plants are 8 to 10 inches tall by mounding the soil 3 to 6 inches high and out 12 to 15 inches from the stems.
+To ensure good tuber production, "hill" the potatoes when plants are 8 to 10 inches tall by mounding the soil 3 to 6 inches high and out 12 to 15 inches from the stems.
 Be careful to avoid damaging the roots, which may extend 8 to 12 inches from the plants.
 Any tubers not completely covered by soil will turn green and become inedible, so hilling helps to protect the tubers from greening.

-Use Potato Tubs (53378) to grow Potato on patios or balconies or in gardens with limited space.
+Use Potato Tubs to grow potatoes on patios or balconies or in gardens with limited space.

 The potato is related to tomatoes, peppers, and eggplant.
 It is native to southern Peru and northwestern Bolivia.

 Do you have specific questions related to your garden?
 Email email@example.com and let our years of expert experience help your garden grow!